casualwriter/worker-chatgpt/README.md

 it is a [simple script](worker-chatgpt.js) to have the following

 * a private ChatGPT client host on cloudflare worker.
-* a openai API proxy on cloudflare worker
+* an openai API proxy on cloudflare worker

 Here is the [sample site](https://chatgpt.hungchongki3984.workers.dev/).